SAVE THE DATES

 Cajun Classic Wheelchair tennis tournament

-The Hallowheel charity tennis tournament was created in 2015 by Emily Greene and Rusty Jabour who co-chair the event as a fundraiser for the world-acclaimed Cajun Classic Wheelchair Tennis Tournament.
-In 2017, Tex and Cindy Morris co-chaired the inaugural Hallowheel Pickleball tournament as part of the fundraising activities.
+The Hallowheel charity tennis tournament was created in 2015 by Emily Greene and Rusty Jabour who co-chair the event as a fundraiser for the world-acclaimed Cajun Classic.
+In 2017, Tex and Cindy Morris co-chaired the inaugural pickleball tournament as part of the fundraising activities.

 We are proud to have the Baton Rouge Recreation and Parks Commission (BREC) as our official Hallowheel partner!